Midland watersnake (Nerodia sipedon pleuralis), common watersnake (Nerodia sipedon)

 Diamond-backed watersnake, copper-bellied watersnake, cottonmouth, copperhead

 This species is often called “water moccasin” in Indiana, possibly contributing to its confusion with the cottonmouth, which is also called water moccasin.
 These snakes darken with age, with older individuals sometimes appearing entirely black or brown, which lends to their being confused with the cottonmouth.
-Northern watersnakes are often senselessly killed by people who mistake them for copperheads or cottonmouths.
+Common watersnakes are often senselessly killed by people who mistake them for copperheads or cottonmouths.